open-mmlab/mmpretrain/docs/en/api/evaluation.rst

 mmcls.evaluation
 ===================================

-These are some Metrics and Evaluator for classification tasks, including Single Label and Multi Label.
+These are some Metrics and Evaluator for classification tasks.

 .. contents:: mmcls.evaluation
    :depth: 2